Temporal Landscapes: A Graphical Logic of Behavior: Introduction

 Luckily, the base language of TTT is standard higher-order logic, which is quite similar to first-order logic.
 Not only should reasoning in TTT thus be more familiar to users with a grounding in predicate logic, a wide variety of proof assistants, including HOL, Lean, and Coq, can hence be easily adapted to provide formal verification of reasoning in TTT \cite{Coquand.Huet:1988a,deMoura.Soonho.Avigad.VanDoorn.vonRaumer:2015a,nipkow2002isabelle}.

-We will begin in \cref{chap.temporal_landscapes} by defining temporal landscapes and the logical operations on them.
-In \cref{chap.examples} we give several increasingly expressive examples of temporal landscapes in the context of autonomous agents.
-Finally in \cref{chap.approx,chap.conclusion}, we briefly discuss how temporal landscapes may be used in practice, including how to reduce their computational complexity, and then conclude.
+We will begin in \cref{chap.temporal_landscapes} by defining temporal landscapes.
+In \cref{sec.logical_manipulations} we discuss logical operations on temporal landscape and in \cref{chap.examples} we give several increasingly expressive examples of temporal landscapes in the context of autonomous agents.
+Conclusions are provided in \cref{chap.conclusion}.